Skip to main content

 openssl x509 -inform PEM -in rootCA.pem -outform DER -out certificate.cer

-Following this step we have both certificate.cer and certificate.pfx available.
+Following this step, you have both certificate.cer and certificate.pfx available.

 4. Deploy the CER certificate through Microsoft Intune.
 Follow these steps: